Commercial Auto Insurance Minnesota

 Commercial vehicle insurance is often written with the same company as general liability insurance and workers’ compensation insurance.
 This makes it convenient; however, it does not always yield the lowest cost.

 Let us give you a Progressive commercial auto insurance or nationwide commercial auto insurance quote.
-Those are just a couple of the 50 companies we represent, and we have so many options; getting a Geico commercial auto insurance policy is pointless.
+Those are just a couple of the 50 companies we represent, and we have many more options; obtaining a Geico commercial auto insurance policy is not necessary.

-Your business has unique needs, and one company doesn’t fit all.
+Your business has unique needs, and no single company fits all.
 That’s why we quote multiple carriers; this provides the best results.
-It’s easy to present a quote to you when we know it’s perfect.
+It’s easy to present a quote to you when we know it’s exactly what you need.

 Now it’s time to contact us.
 Let our professionals answer your questions; the answers are always free.